 Price: $17 | More Information

-If you’re a Contact Form 7 user already, hopefully we were able to open your eyes to a few ways you can expand its utility on your website.
+If you’re a Contact Form 7 user already, hopefully, we were able to open your eyes to a few ways you can expand its utility on your website.
 And if you’re new to it, poke around at all the Contact Form 7 extensions out there.
 If you really want to get the most out of CF7, you need to find the right extensions.
-And the seven above really cover most of your bases in terms of expanding what is possible with the free plugin off the repo.
+And the seven above really covers most of your bases in terms of expanding what is possible with the free plugin off the repo.

 What are your favorite Contact Form 7 extensions?